nadeulab/IgCaller/README.md

 * IgCaller is based on python3 and requires the following modules: statistics, regex (v2.5.33 and 2.5.109), argparse (v1.1), numpy (1.18.3 and 1.24.4), scipy (v1.5.2, v1.8.0 and v1.13.1), biopython (v1.81 and v1.85), pandas (v1.0.3 and v2.3.1), seaborn (v0.11.2 and v0.13.2), and matplotlib (v3.0.3 and v3.10.5).
 Although providing the versions of the modules tested, we are not aware about any specific version requirement for running IgCaller.
 Other modules used by IgCaller but already included in base python are: subprocess, sys, os, itertools, operator, collections, gzip, pickle, and difflib.
 * The only required non-python program is [samtools](http://www.htslib.org) (tested versions: v1.16.1, 1.21 and v1.22).
-* IgCaller has been validated exclusively on BAM files aligned with [BWA-MEM](http://bio-bwa.sourceforge.net/) (tested versions: v0.7.15 and v0.7.17).
+* IgCaller has been validated exclusively on BAM files aligned with [BWA-MEM](http://bio-bwa.sourceforge.net/) (versions: v0.7.15 and v0.7.17).

 ### Installation